Aaron-Cu/OllamaFlask/README.md

 # Instructions for Running Flask API in Jupyter Notebook

-This guide will walk you through setting up a local Flask API that mimics OpenAI's `/v1/completions` endpoint using the Ollama model or another local language model.
+This guide will walk you through setting up a local Flask API that mimics LMStudio's `/v1/chat/completions` endpoint using the Ollama model or another local language model.

 ## Prerequisites

 Ensure the following are installed:
 - **Flask**: Python web framework.
-- **Ollama** (or your preferred local LLM library): This guide assumes you're using Ollama.
+- **Ollama**: This guide assumes you're using Ollama.

 You can install them by running the following commands in a cell: